apache/thrift/doc/specs/thrift-compact-protocol.md

 * `pppppppp` is the protocol id, fixed to `1000 0010`, 0x82.
 * `mmm` is the message type, an unsigned 3 bit integer.
 * `vvvvv` is the version, an unsigned 5 bit integer, fixed to `00001`.
-* `seq id` is the sequence id, a signed 32 bit integer encoded as a var int.
+* `seq id` is the sequence id, a signed 32 bit integer encoded as a varint.
-* `name length` is the byte length of the name field, a signed 32 bit integer encoded as a var int (must be >= 0).
+* `name length` is the byte length of the name field, a signed 32 bit integer encoded as a varint (must be >= 0).
 * `name` is the method name to invoke, a UTF-8 encoded string.

 Message types are encoded with the following values: